prannoymulmi/Music-Storage-System/README.md

 Additionally, to avoid using compromised passwords an additional check to Have I been Pawned API is conducted to see if the password is compromised (Pal, B et al. 2019).

+### Password hashing using Argon2id

+In order to generate a complex Digest, we are using Argon2id as a password-hashing algorithm which helps protect user credentials and enhances the security of applications and systems.
+Its robustness against attacks and ongoing development makes it a strong choice for password storage.

+* The big advantage of Argon2id has the option to choose between modes of protection and there is no compromise on security or speed.
+This algorithm is recommended by the OWASP Foundation winner of the Password Hashing Algorithm in 2015 .
+* Argon2id resists both attacks and will also protect our application from brute force attacks, specifically against GPU cracking.
+* Since Argon2id uses a lot of memory to hash data, it is more resistant to attacks like GPU-based cracking.
+Attackers are discouraged from attempting to crack passwords because the memory requirement ensures that they must invest significant resources to mount successful attacks.

 #### Input Validation and sanitization

 According to Input validation cheat sheet(n.d), OWASP the main goal of input validation is to prevent malformed data